-Throughout the COVID-19 pandemic, testing capacities and capabilities have changed.
-Testing is still an important part in reducing the spread of COVID-19 in our communities.
+Testing remains an important part in reducing the spread of COVID-19 in our communities.
 Below are details and information you need to know about COVID-19 testing.
-(Published 6/4/21 and was updated on 12/19/22.
+(This article was originally published 6/4/21 and was updated on 12/19/22.
 Please look at CDC or local government websites for the latest information.)

 Types of Tests